diodesign/diosix/README.md

 src/contrib/hermit-dtb: Copyright &copy; 2018 Colin Finck, RWTH Aachen University.

-With thanks to Philipp Oppermann for his guide to writing [kernel-level Rust code](https://os.phil-opp.com/), [David Craven](https://github.com/dvc94ch) and everyone else who helped port Rust to RISC-V, and to the OSdev community for its [notes and documentation](http://wiki.osdev.org/Main_Page).
+With thanks to [David Craven](https://github.com/dvc94ch) and everyone else who helped port Rust to RISC-V, the RISC-V world for designing the CPUs and writing the emulators in the first place, Philipp Oppermann for his guide to writing [kernel-level Rust code](https://os.phil-opp.com/), and to the OSdev community for its [notes and documentation](http://wiki.osdev.org/Main_Page).